Production Details / Press Releases

 Video Documentation

-The video documentation is produced on behalf of the Senate Department for Culture and Social Cohesion.
-The purpose of this contract is to document productions in the field of contemporary dance in Berlin.
+The video documentation was produced on behalf of the Senate Department for Culture and Social Cohesion.
+The purpose of this contract was to document productions in the field of contemporary dance in Berlin.
 The master recordings are archived by the University Library of the Berlin University of Arts.
 Copies of the recordings on DVD are available for viewing exclusively in the reference collections of the following archives (at media desks in these institutions):

 University Library of the Berlin University of Arts